raphael-group/CNT-MD/README.md

 ## <a name="comp"></a>Compilation instructions

-To compile `CNT`, execute the following commands from the root of the repository:
+To compile `CNT-MD`, execute the following commands from the root of the repository:

     mkdir build
     cd build